ecr23xx/kp6d/detect/README.md

 ### Demo

-Because object detection part will be integerated into the whole pose estimation pipeline finally, we only provide a demo to test this evaluation part.
-Run following script, and detection results (images with bounding boxes) will be saved to [eval/results](eval/results)
+Because object detection part will be integerated into the whole pose estimation pipeline finally, we only provide a [demo.py](/demo.py) to test this evaluation part.
+Run following script, and detection results (images with bounding boxes) will be saved to [eval/results/](eval/results)

 ```
-$ python eval/src/demo.py --bs=BATCH SIZE \
+$ python demo.py --bs=BATCH SIZE \
                  --reso=RESOLUTION \
                  --gpu=GPU ID \
                  --name=DATASET NAME \
                  --seq=SEQUENCE NUMBER \
                  --ckpt=CHECKPOINTS
 ```

 ## Detection result